benhamilton/benhamilton.github.io/now.md

 8. Norway (Hurtigruten!
 Fjords!
 Dog sleds!
 [WOW!!](https://www.cruisin.me/cruise-ship-webcams/hurtigruten/ms-richard-with2/))
 9. Austria (awesome snow)
 10. Switzerland (beautiful)
-11. **Vanuatu** (The other place I live.
-You should visit.)
+11. **Vanuatu** (The other place I live, message me if you visit)
 12. Nepal (mountains are amazing, people beautiful, I *really* miss the Moo Moo)

-I don't count countries where I didn't leave the airport, so New Zealand and Qatar haven't yet made the cut (yet) but even with them, I've still visited fewer countries than one of my kids, she is the real *globetrotter*!
+I don't count countries where I didn't leave the airport, so New Zealand and Qatar haven't yet made the list (yet) but even with them, I've still visited fewer countries than one of my kids, she is the real *globetrotter*!

 Places on my shortlist to visit next are, in alphabetical order: